HermanPalishchuk/HermanPalishchuk/README.md

 - Started to learn coding
 - Learning Python

 I am highly motivated to get more knowledges in IT.
-Now exploring FastApi, Flask, Docker.
+Now exploring Flask, Docker.

  ---